 - Internal and external costs are significantly lower.

 What about Digital Twin capabilities?

 While a lot of vendors recently started claiming that they offer digital twin capabilities, the first digital twin built with AIMMS was delivered 15 years ago and it’s still operational today.
 We’ve been helping our customers do this for decades from a modeling perspective.
 AIMMS is, after all, a leading, flexible modeling tool.

 It makes sense to represent your business as a digital twin and run scenarios on the digital representation before deploying in real life.
 Where things get tricky with the digital twin concept in network design is the level of granularity that is monitored.
-For example, a production machine may have telematics to measure critical speeds, temperatures, wear patterns, input and output.
-This is valuable information and there are excellent vendors that will embed this information in a digital twin.
+For example, a production machine may have telematics to measure critical speeds, temperatures, wear patterns, input, and output.
+This is valuable information, and excellent vendors will embed this information in a digital twin.
 The only question is, what has this got to do with network design?
 Are you really going to configure the location of a new facility and available transportation modes based on the temperature of a production asset?

-So yes, we do believe in the concept of the digital twin but only at the appropriate level of aggregation and deployed as a perpetually ready model (digital representation) of your business that supports solid strategic decision making.
+Yes, we do believe in the concept of the digital twin but only at the appropriate level of aggregation and deployed as a perpetually ready model (digital representation) of your business that supports solid strategic decision-making.